 For home buyers, the process begins by visiting the iBuyer’s website or downloading the company’s app to browse the homes for sale.
 The listings include property details, descriptions and photographs.
 Opendoor even includes market analysis graphs that depict how the properties’ prices and days on the market compare to other properties in the area.

-The home buyer must be prequalified for a loan in order to make an offer, but once prequalified they can submit an offer online or from the app.
+The home buyer must be prequalified for a loan to make an offer, but once prequalified, they can submit an offer online or from the app.
 As soon as an offer has been received, the iBuyer assigns an agent to guide the home buyer through the process (unless the home buyer chooses to find another agent).

-So What Does This Mean For Real Estate Agents?
+What Does iBuying Mean For Real Estate Agents?

 For agents, the process is very similar to any other real estate transaction.
 Listing agents can contact iBuyers directly to request an offer on their clients’ homes while buyers’ agents can visit iBuyer homes with their clients and submit offers on their behalf.